gitbls/sdm/README.md

 * want to be nice to your future self and make it super-easy to build fresh, customized systems when that next release of RasPiOS comes out.

+* want to produce disks or IMGs for others without risk of having ANY of your own bits accidentally distributed

 * want to do the above repeatedly and a LOT more quickly and easily.

 What does *ready-to-go* mean?
 It means that every one of your systems is fully configured with Keyboard mapping, Locale, Timezone, and WiFi set up as you want, all of your personal customizations and all desired RasPiOS packages and updates installed.